 At this age toddlers are developing many motor skills.
 There are two main types of motor skills: gross motor skills and fine motor skills.
 Gross motor skills involve large muscles, and are strengthened by walking/running, climbing, and general play.

-Fine motor skills involve mostly the hands and fingers and hand to eye coordination.
-Your toddler will strengthen many of these abilities on his or her own, but there are many ways you can encourage and help them to develop their motor skills.
+Fine motor skills involve mostly the hands and fingers and hand to eye coordination, childs play therapy can be of great help when it comes to motor skills.
+Your toddler will strengthen many of these abilities on his or her own, but there are many ways you can encourage and help them to develop their motor skills, and for other inquires or need to help your kid contact the children’s therapy sessions available at the best Family Therapy Clinic.

 Eating and Grooming

 The easiest way to encourage your toddler to develop motor skills is to have them help with everyday activities like feeding and grooming themselves.
 Toddlers are famously messy when eating, but this is the age when they should be using a spoon and fork to feed themselves, as messy as it may be.

 This will greatly help their fine motor skills and hand to eye coordination.
 Your toddler will also enjoy dressing and undressing, combing their own hair, and brushing their own teeth so they can then use braces.

 Drawing and Coloring

 A toddler as young as 18 months old is capable of coloring.
 I didn’t know this until my boys brought home their first coloring page from Sunday School.
 I couldn’t believe it!
 Toddlers love to scribble.
 Amazon sells some great oversized coloring books that my boys love to color in.

 Sit and color with them and show them how to hold the crayon.
 My boys love to take the crayons out of my hands and tell me “no” when I try to color on the same page with them!